bioinformaticsdotca/AWS_stuff/Logging_into_the_Amazon_cloud.md

 * Leave the password field empty

-* In the "private key file" field press the "..." button to browse for the CBWCG.ppk certificate.
+* In the "private key file" field press the "..." button to browse for the CBWNY.ppk certificate

 * Click the "Save..." button and in the "Save session as" field write "Amazon node".